 - The questioning techniques must be standardized across all interviewers

-- Less critical competencies may be overlooked or missed
+- Less critical competencies or specific skills may be overlooked or missed

 - Is impractical for widespread use in large organizations